 Print some extra information.
-Currently all it does is add the libpng library version number to --verbose.
+Currently all it does is add the libpng library version number to --version.

 pngtextadd is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.